okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 - Forgotten password
 - Unknown device notification

 Okta bases email notifications on templates that we generate automatically.
 The templates are available in each Okta-supported language.
-You can use the default email templates as they are, or edit them to send end users custom messages.
+You can use the default email templates as they are or edit them to send end users custom messages.
 End users receive the emails based on your settings.

 > **Note:** When you edit a template, Okta stops sending the default in other languages.
 You're responsible for adding translations of your customized message.
 See [Edit a default template](#edit-a-default-template).